-$$\pi{i,t} = \phi_1 \pi{i,t-1} + X_t \beta + Z{i,t} \theta + \alpha_i + \varepsilon{i,t}$$

-$\pi{i,t}$ represents banks' return on assets.
+$$\pi{i,t} = \phi_1 \pi{i,t-1} + X_t \beta + Z{i,t} \theta + \alpha_i + \varepsilon{i,t},$$ where $\pi{i,t}$ represents banks' return on assets.
 X_t and $Z{i,t}$ are respectively macroeconomic and banks' specific variables. α_i represents bank fixed effects i is a subscript for the ith bank, t for the tth time period.

-X_t includes the GDP growth, the inflation, the slope of the yield curve, and the volatility of the stock market index.
-A higher GDP growth may cause a higher loan distribution (increased

-5 The retail credit risk model has also an effect on solvency ratios' numerator demand) and indirectly higher revenues from financial markets, due to higher stock market returns (Coffinet and Lin, 2010).
+X{t} includes GDP growth, inflation, the slope of the yield curve, and the volatility of the stock market index.
+A higher GDP growth may cause a higher loan distribution (increased demand) and indirectly higher revenues from financial markets, due to higher stock market returns (Coffinet and Lin, 2010).
 An inflation rate that is fully anticipated may raise profits as banks may appropriately adjust interest rates in order to increase revenues, depending on the competiveness in the sector (e.g. the market power of the banks).
 The interest rate spread corresponds to the difference between the French 10 year's government bond yield and the 3 month Euro interbank offered rate (Euribor).
 Its impact notably depends on the balance sheet structure, the ability to proceed to a repricing.
-It is important to note that bank can use derivative instruments to mitigate interest rate exposure which may limit the impact of interest rate changes.
+It is important to note that banks can use derivative instruments to mitigate interest rate exposure which may limit the impact of interest rate changes.
 Higher stock market volatility may increase banks' trading opportunities, yield higher non-interest income and profitability.
 On the contrary, losses on trading income may be large when stock market is significantly stressed.
-The volatility of the SBF 250 is introduced in the model.
+The volatility of the SBF 250 is introduced in the model. $Z{i,t}$ includes bank characteristics : the ratio of net noninterest income to total asset, the ratio of equity to total assets, the bank size.
+Revenue diversification enhances bank profitability via higher margins from non-interest businesses and lower cost income ratios (Elsas et al., 2010) even if these activities can be associated with higher risk taking and consequently higher revenue fluctuations.
+The ratio of net non-interest income over total asset proxies of revenue diversification.
+In the Modigliani and Miller framework, funding sources have no effect on asset cash flows.
+However in the presence of market failures, the capital structure is not neutral.
+Higher capital may notably diminish the moral hazard between shareholders and debtholders.
+Higher levels of capital increase the banks' incentives to monitor their borrowers because shareholders will collect a larger share of assets payoffs and lose more in case of failure.
+The ratio of equity over total asset is used to control for capitalization.
+Large banks are generally better diversified but also more complex.
+Two dummy variables that are constructed according to the first and fourth quartiles of the total assets are included in the model.

-6 See Coffinet and Lin (2010) who have developed a model for stress testing French banks' profitability.
+11 See Coffinet and Lin (2010) who developed a model for stress testing French banks' profitability.

-7 We also perform instrumental variables method to correct for a potential bias due to the presence of the autoregressive term and the potential endogeneity of some banks' specific variable such as capitalization.
+12 We also perform instrumental variables method to correct for a potential bias due to the presence of the autoregressive term and the potential endogeneity of some banks' specific variable such as capitalization.
 Our conclusions remain unchanged.